Thasmin: Appearance and use within the series

 Chibnall stated that he wanted the story to convey an "impossible romance", as he knew the audience would be aware of the fact that Whittaker and Gill were departing from the show soon, and that the Doctor's character would have to carry on without Yaz.
-Chris Chibnall stated on the WHO Corner to Corner podcast that the romance was an "unrequited love story", believing the romance to be more heartbreaking for audiences if the pair were not allowed to kiss.
+Chris Chibnall stated on the WHO Corner to Corner podcast that the romance was an "unrequited love story" in that he believed the romance to be more heartbreaking for audiences if the pair did not kiss.
 He considered the final scene between the Doctor and Yaz on top of the TARDIS to be the equivalent of a kiss for their relationship.
-Despite standing by his decision, he believed that if he were writing the relationship again, he would have done it differently.
+Despite standing by his decision, he believed that if he were writing the relationship again, he would have done it differently, considering it '50/50'.
+In 2026, Chibnall stated that the romance is "now sometimes spoken about as an unrequited love story.
+But it’s not unrequited; it’s unconsummated."

 Neither Whittaker nor Gill regret how the ending of the relationship was handled, with Whittaker enjoying the final scene's shooting and ending.
 Following the announcement that audio dramas featuring the Thirteenth Doctor and Yaz would be produced, Whittaker teased that "we could be [kissing] in the background."
+The two would later end up engaging in a kiss in the 2026 audio drama The Violet Hour.